barisser/redmatter/readme.md

 ###Threats
   - Sybil Attacks
       Huge numbers of false nodes reporting false data
+  - Spamming Attack
+      There must be some cost to adding data
+  - Baiting
+      It must not be rational to constantly offer hosting, receive bitcoins, and then turn off.

 ###Solutions
   - Money flows as an informational signal